the-jordan-lab/VecMap/README.md

 3. **Vectorized Scoring**: Batch process candidates using NumPy
 4. **Best Match Selection**: Return position with minimum mismatches

-The key innovation is the vectorized mismatch counting that processes multiple candidates simultaneously.
+The key innovation is the vectorized mismatch counting that processes multiple candidates simultaneously, achieving a 3.4x speedup.

+## When to Use VecMap

+### VecMap is ideal for:
+- Python-based bioinformatics pipelines
+- Rapid prototyping and algorithm development
+- Educational purposes (clear, simple implementation)
+- Small to medium RNA-seq datasets
+- When 100% accuracy is required
+- Memory-constrained environments

+### Consider C/C++ tools (Minimap2, BWA-MEM) for:
+- Maximum absolute speed requirements
+- Very large datasets (billions of reads)
+- Production pipelines with established tool requirements

 ## Limitations

 - No splice-aware alignment (RNA-seq junction reads)
 - Substitution errors only (no indel support)
 - Single-end reads only
-- Python implementation (C++ would be faster)
+- Python speed ceiling (C/C++ will always be faster)

 ## Future Work

-- C++ implementation for 100,000+ reads/second
-- GPU acceleration
 - Splice-aware mode for RNA-seq
+- Indel support
 - Paired-end read support
+- JIT compilation for additional speedup
-- Indel handling
+- GPU acceleration

 ## Manuscript
-See [manuscript.md](manuscript.md) for the full preprint with detailed benchmarks and figures.
+See [manuscript.md](manuscript.md) for the full preprint with detailed benchmarks and analysis.

 ## Citation
 If you use VecMap, please cite: